FN572/soundgame/PRIVACY.md

 ## What do we use your information for?

-Any of the information we collect from you is used solely to interact with GitHub and/or GitHub
+Any of the information we collect from you is used solely to interact with GitHub and/or GitHub Enterprise.
+Other than to provide integration with GitHub, we do not disclose or transfer your information to outside parties.

+## How do we protect your information?

+All supplied sensitive information is encrypted during transmission to GitHub via Secure Socket Layer (SSL) technology.

+## Terms and Conditions

+Please also visit our Terms and Conditions section establishing the use, disclaimers, and limitations of liability governing the use of `gitsome`.

+## Your Consent

+By using `gitsome`, you consent to our privacy policy.

+## Changes to our Privacy Policy

+If we decide to change our privacy policy, we will post those changes on this page.

+## Contacting Us

+Any questions about this document should be addressed to [Donne Martin](donne.martin@gmail.com).